suraj2596/artpark-robotics-challenge/README.md

 You shall see the bot picking up trash items and dropping them one by one.

 ### Trash Can Detection
 We use the pal-vision-segmentation package to detect the colour-distinguishable trash can from the environment.
 The histogram-segmentation algorithm compares the input image topic to a template of the trash can and returns a mask for when it finds the trash can.
-This mask is then used along with the corresponding depth map obtained from the kinect sensor to find the trash can centroid with respect to the camera.
+This mask is then used along with the corresponding depth map obtained from the RGB-D sensor to find the trash can centroid with respect to the camera.
 This centroid coordinate is then converted into the world frame and stored on the ros master as a parameter.

 ### Trash Centroid Detection
 We segment out the groundplane from the rtabmap registered pointcloud using the PCL library.
 On this segmented ground plane we run a clustering algorithm to detect the centroids of the trash items.
 These detected centroids are stored on ros master as a parameter and are used along with the trash can centroid paramter to perform the task of delivering the trash scattered across the room to the trash can.